 North Carolina License Plate Design

-- North Carolina License Formats
+- North Carolina License Plates Formats:

 If people were really haunted by their wrongdoings, most of the car dealers would wake up cold of fear every night.
 Selling stolen vehicles, license fraud, tampering with odometer, skipping safety inspections, brand washing and tons of other lies could potentially bring spirits of too many drivers from nearby graveyards.
 One example of the many, a resident of North Carolina was sentenced to 18-months imprisonment for falsifying over 500 emissions inspections.